-Glossy reflection and transmission based on a microfacet model [6] using a GGX distribution and a v-cavities shadowing term [7].
+Glossy reflection and transmission based on a microfacet model [5] using a GGX distribution and a v-cavities shadowing term [7].
 Becomes black in transmission mode if the ior values indicate total interior reflection.

 - roughness_u Roughness coefficient in the u direction.
 Range: $[0, \infty)$, with 0 specifying pure specular reflection. - roughness_v Roughness coefficient in the v direction.
-Range: $[0, \infty)$, with 0 specifying pure specular reflection. - tint Scaling factor, defined as a color, multiplied by the result of the distribution function. - $tangent_u$ The tangent in the u direction, in internal space. - mode One of three values: scatter_reflect, scatter_transmit, or (for both) scatter_reflect_transmit. - handle Name to provide access to this component for use in an MDL integration.
+Range: $[0, \infty)$, with 0 specifying pure specular reflection. - tint Scaling factor, defined as a color, multiplied by the result of the distribution function. - multiscatter_tint Scaling factor, defined as a color, of the diffuse multiscattering compensation, color(0.0) does not add any, color(1.0) fully compensates the energy loss. - tangent_u The tangent in the u direction, in internal space. - mode One of three values: scatter_reflect, scatter_transmit, or (for both) scatter_reflect_transmit. - handle Name to provide access to this component for use in an MDL integration.

 '''

 bsdf ward_geisler_moroder_bsdf(

-float

-roughness_u,

-float
+float roughness_u,

-roughness_v = roughness_u,
+float roughness_v = roughness_u,

-color

-= color(1.0),
+color tint = color(1.0),

-float3
+color multiscatter_tint = color(0.0),

-= state::texture_tangent_u(0),
+float3 tangent_u = state::texture_tangent_u(0),

-tangent_u

-uniform string handle
+uniform string handle = ""

 );

-Glossy reflection based on the Ward BRDF model with bounded albedo [9].

-roughness_u - Roughness coefficient in the u direction.
-Range: [0, \infty), with 0 specifying pure specular

-reflection.

-roughness_v - Roughness coefficient in the v direction.
-Range: [0, \infty), with 0 specifying pure specular

-reflection.

-tint - Scaling factor, defined as a color, multiplied by the result of the distribution function.

-tangent_u - The tangent in the u direction, in internal space.

-handle - Name to provide access to this component for use in an MDL integration.

 '''

+Glossy reflection based on the Ward BRDF model with bounded albedo [11].

+- roughness_u Roughness coefficient in the u direction.
+Range: $[0, \infty)$, with 0 specifying pure specular reflection. - roughness_v Roughness coefficient in the v direction.
+Range: $[0, \infty)$, with 0 specifying pure specular reflection. - tint Scaling factor, defined as a color, multiplied by the result of the distribution function. - multiscatter_tint Scaling factor, defined as a color, of the diffuse multiscattering compensation, color(0.0) does not add any, color(1.0) fully compensates the energy loss. - $tangent_u$ The tangent in the u direction, in internal space. - handle Name to provide access to this component for use in an MDL integration.